 5. Honeydew Scrumptious Side Sleeper Pillow

 The Honeydew Scrumptious Side Sleeper Pillow is handmade with textiles derived from natural materials.
-Additionally, this side sleeper pillow is CertiPUR-US Certified, making it safe for everyone’s use.
+Additionally, this side sleeper pillow is CertiPUR-US Certified, making it safe for everyone.

-And with a copper-infused memory foam fill, this pillow offers you the best cooling technology available.
+And with a copper-infused memory foam fill.
 It also features an innovative shoulder cut-out design that relieves neck pain due to proper alignment.

 You can adjust the fill levels in this pillow to meet your specific body type or sleeping needs.
 And aside from this pillow coming with a 3-year warranty, you also get a 60-night sleep trial duration.
 So, you can return this pillow for a full refund if it won’t satisfy you within the quoted period.